Johannes4Linux/Linux_Driver_Tutorial/README.md

 8. Implement read and write functions for character devices
 9. Create a Character Device in a Driver manually
 10. Automatically create a Device File within the driver
+11. Dynamical memory allocation and private data in the `struct file`

 ## More Information